Australia is burning: Everything we know, how you can help and where to donate

 Australia is facing an unprecedented national crisis, as bushfires tear through rural communities across the nation.
 Since September, at least 25 people have died and more than 2,000 homes have been destroyed.
 The scale of the threat is immense, and fires continue to burn, with authorities calling for people to evacuate their homes.
 Eerily, the bushfire season has just begun and Australia is bracing for continuous weeks of catastrophic danger.

 Australians caught up in the crisis are taking to social media and pleading for help.
 Entire towns have been flattened as fires snaked through bushland, across highways and up mountains.
 In New South Wales and Victoria, the most populous states in the country, people tried to outrun the blaze and highways were clogged with cars.
-In major cities, such as Sydney and Melbourne, a dense smoke has descended over busy metropolitan areas like a blanket.
-Some regions of the country recorded air quality measurements 20 times above the hazardous level and continue to experience choking haze.
+South Australia's Kangaroo Island experienced some of the worst conditions in early January, with a third of the island ablaze.
+The Army reserves were called in to help the relief effort across the nation, while major cities, such as Sydney and Melbourne, continue to be covered in a dense smoke that has not lifted for months.
+Some regions of the country recorded air quality measurements 20 times above the hazardous level.

-The situation is grim.
+The situation remains dire.
 Australians are exhausted and frustrated by a lack of clear leadership.
-Many have had to flee their homes.
 With the fire season still in its earliest days and conditions continuing to fluctuate between poor and manageable, help is required.

 Here's what we know about the ongoing fires and how you can help from Australia or afar.